“There is no more lovely, friendly, and charming relationship, communion, or company than a good marriage.”

 What a joyous celebration a wedding can be!
 We want to help make yours special, which is why we offer the information and assistance we can to help you take best advantage of our beautiful, antique church located on the Bedford Town Common.
 Thanks to its layout and design, which includes a relatively recent addition, we think you’ll find our building offers both flexibility and function indoors and out available in packages that can be tailored to meet your needs.

-For more information review the general policies and guidelines included here, or contact the church office (781-275-7994, firstname.lastname@example.org) to ask for a brochure.
+For more information review the general policies and guidelines included here, or contact the church office (781-275-7994, firstname.lastname@example.org).

 General Policies and Guidelines